my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 Fra mitt perspektiv ... → From my perspective ...

+For min egen del synes jeg at ... → For my part, I think that ...

 en mer positiv *holdning* (a more positive attitude)

 et annet positivt aspekt er …